 A number of events will be held throughout Scotland to commemorate this anniversary - see news story on The Scotsman website by following this link.
 For worldwide events, click here for the official International Year of Light website.

 The Museum has gained some more online coverage! - click here.

-Although our current exhibition 'From Flags to Flanders Fields' has now closed to the general public for the season, it remains in place and private parties/visitors will be welcomed on Wednesdays and Saturdays, by arrangement.
+Although our 2014 exhibition 'From Flags to Flanders Fields' has now closed to the general public for the season, it remains in place and private parties/visitors will be welcomed on Wednesdays and Saturdays, by prior arrangement.